 Depending on your work and usage, the features you need in a safety boot will vary trade to trade, person to person.

 Your employer, union or industry will usually have a set requirement that your safety boots will have to live up to.
 These are tightly regulated and monitored by Australian Standards.

 The main standard is AS/NZS 2210 which covers safety and protective footwear.
-There’s other standards relating to impact protection and whether a toe cap is needed or not.

 Next up, what activities are you doing at work?

 Are you up and down ladders?

 Crawling through ceilings or under floors?